 It’s important to note that some these recent COVID-19 deaths in children are still being investigated, but according to reports they include:

-- a six-week old infant in Connecticut who tested positive for SARS-CoV-2 during postmortem testing– the medical examiner later listed “unsafe sleep in bassinet with soft bedding” as the reason for the baby’s death
+a six-week old infant in Connecticut who tested positive for SARS-CoV-2 during postmortem testing– the medical examiner later listed “unsafe sleep in bassinet with soft bedding” as the reason for the baby’s death

 - a young child (under age 5 years) with underlying health conditions in Hamilton County, Tennessee

 an 11-year-old in Georgia– was an adult with an incorrectly reported age…

 - a 9-month-infant in Chicago

 - a 22-week old premature baby whose mother with COVID-19 went into premature labor (in general, the survival rate at 22 weeks is extremely low, improving as you get closer to 24 to 25 weeks)

 - a 13-year-old in Colorado who had an underlying seizure disorder